Gum disease, receding gums, gum inflammation (gingivitis)

 The standard dental treatment for gum disease is a thorough cleaning of the teeth and their roots.
 Scaling is the removal of plaque and tartar from the teeth, and root planing is cleaning the exposed teeth roots.
 Subgingival curettage is the removal of the surface of the inflamed layer of gum tissue.
 The latter two of these procedures are usually done with a local anaesthetic, and the dentist may give you oral antibiotics to overcome gum infection or abscess.

-- No sugar.
-Try to avoid sugar in all foods and drinks, and refined carbohydrates (foods with white flour etc).
+- No sugar or refined carbs.
+Avoid sugar in all foods and drinks, and all refined carbohydrates (foods with white flour etc).
 When you are on a healthy diet there is no need to clean your teeth after every meal.
 It is sufficient to clean your teeth once per day in the evening before bed.
 Always use dental floss, and take time to carefully and gently brush each tooth.
 Here are details of the most effective brushing technique for your teeth and gums.

 - Oil pulling.
 I recommend that you use oil pulling every day or a couple of times a week.
 If there is a high level of bacteria and plaque (evidenced by bad breath), check the remedies for improved oral hygiene and raising the pH (alkalinity) in the mouth.
 These remedies also apply to gingivitis (gum inflammation).
 Hydrogen peroxide also helps with bacterial control.